QuantEcon/jupinx/docs/tutorial.md

 1. a set of Jupyter Notebooks and
 2. a website.

-A valid source directory which must contain
+A valid source directory must contain

 * some RST files, including one called `index.rst` and